DPA (GDPR)

 • (g) Allow users to change their own password

-4. Segmentation of personal data
+1. Segmentation of personal data

 The data importer has logically segmented its network so that unrelated portions of the information system are isolated from each other.
-All public internet facing systems are segregated from the production network through network segmentation, firewalling, logical access restrictions, and the use of load balancers which restricts access to production infrastructure.
+All public internet facing systems are segregated from the production network through network segmentation, firewalling, logical access restrictions, and the use of a load balancers which restricts access to production infrastructure.
 The data importer's information security program prohibits the use of shared user accounts unless approved by management.

-5. Encryption and Transmission
+1. Encryption and Transmission

 All data classified as potentially sensitive is encrypted at the database level while at rest.
 All media containing sensitive data, including electronic, hardcopy, and photocopy, is destroyed when it is no longer needed for business or legal reasons as defined in the data importers' terms of service.